Guatemalan flicker: Vocal and non-vocal sounds

 The Guatemalan flicker is highly vocal and has several calls.
 Its "long call" is a "raptorlike keh-keh-keh-keh-keh-keh...".
 It also makes a "wik'a-wik'a-wik'a-wik'a" call.
 It also makes a "puh" call, "a series of short, single notes that superficially resemble a single note of the Long Call" and occasionally a "gurgling almost involuntary chur-r-r-r-r".
 Its drum is "a series of soft taps that lasts about 1 second".

 Status

 The IUCN has assessed the Guatemalan flicker as being of Least Concern.
-It has a large range; its population size is not known and is believed to be decreasing.
+It has a large range; its population size is not known but is believed to be decreasing.
 No immediate threats have been identified.
 It is considered fairly common in northern Central America.
 It occurs in several protected areas.
-"The Guatemalan Flicker favors open landscapes and relatively open forest structures, so disturbances such as fire, logging, or insect outbreaks that open up the forest floor and increase the abundance of standing dead wood may be positively associated with local population increases."
+According to Juárez et al., "the Guatemalan Flicker favors open landscapes and relatively open forest structures, so disturbances such as fire, logging, or insect outbreaks that open up the forest floor and increase the abundance of standing dead wood may be positively associated with local population increases."
+The IUCN regards the species as having a medium dependence on forest in the context of locally declining tree cover.